UNITAR-UNOSAT/UNOSAT-AI-Based-Rapid-Mapping-Service/README.md

 gdal_translate -co "COMPRESS=JPEG" -ot Byte uncompressed.tif compressed.tif
 ```

 After this, the image and its corresponding labels must be tiled.
-We use `gdal` to split the images and labels into 256x256 pixel tiles for training.
+We use Python's math, numpy and opencv libraries to split the images and labels into 256x256 pixel tiles for training.
 An example of how to do this is the following:

 ```
 image = cv.imread(image_path, -1)